ruben-ilciuc/custom-amplify-auth/README.md

 import { useAppSelector } from '../app/hooks'
 ```

-To use the it we do something like:
+To use it we do something like:

 ```typescript
 const { message, status } = useAppSelector((state) => state.auth)